jaschoen113/paleo_ocr/transcription_guidelines/abbreviations_new.md

-### English Abbreviations
+# English Abbreviations

-Common Abbreviations:
+## Uniform Abbreviations:

-"er" hook abbreviation
+### "er" loop abbreviation
 hook diacritic = &#777

+This symbol resembles the certain variations of the medieval Latin abbreviation for "er/ar/re."
+In our manuscripts, it mainly stands in for "er," though occasionally takes on other meanings (noted below.
+For a discussion of its Latin counterpart, See Capelli pp. 19-29, specifically sections 4.3-4.35.

 | Manuscript Image | Character |
 | :----: | :----: |